Day 4-5 The Seventh Continent

 I dipped my hand in freezing sea, holding my GoPro camera as tight as I could, and felt my fingers go numb.
 When I could no longer endure the biting cold, I pulled my hand out of the water and only then did I realise that I had been holding the camera upside down the entire time.
 But I had no time to curse my stupidity; just then a playful juvenile humpback whale breached clear out of the water, performed a perfect half-twist against a backdrop of the most incandescent, vivid mountains, and landed back in the water with a thunderous thump.

 Earlier that morning, I had awoken to Shane, our expedition leader’s chirpy morning call; “Good morning everyone!”
-He always put too much emphasise on the m in the morning, as if he was delightfully surprised at the fact that the sun had somehow managed to rise once again.
+He always put too much emphasis on the m in the morning, as if he was delightfully surprised at the fact that the sun had somehow managed to rise once again.
 He announced an early morning landing at Paradise Harbour, located on the Antarctica Peninsula!
 We were going to land on Antarctica, at last!

-Paradise harbour itself did not seem like much as we approached it.
+Paradise Harbour itself did not seem like much as we approached it.
 But the sense of occasion was clearly affecting everyone on the zodiac; For quote amongst us, Antarctica being the last and seventh continent to set foot on.

 The zodiac eventually pulled onto a rocky shore.
 Immediately behind the shore, the land rose to a considerable height of perhaps a few hundred feet.
 The sharp smell of guano upon landing was rather unexpected, especially in a setting as white and immaculate as a clean linen sheet.
 It did not deter me from kneeling down and touching the ground, a feeling of subdued accomplishment running through me.